saantiaguilera/android-api-loquacious/README.md

 Please refer to the [wiki](https://github.com/saantiaguilera/android-api-loquacious/wiki) for usage and installation

-## Future
+## Future enhacements

-- Wrap BaseContext so you have the resources always
-- Create independent stores, to give support also to different screen densities or stuff
+- Create independent stores, to give support also to different system features (eg screen densities)
-- Create independent decentralized stores, so we could also make images or raw files demandable and not just primitives
+- Create independent decentralized stores, so we could also make images or raw files demandable and not just String wrapped stuff
-- Store the reified generic instead of the whole item

 ## License